MooyoungLee/reference/ImageClassification/readme.txt

-These are the computer vision projects that I experience.
+These are about computer vision projects.